 Before World War II, the racecourse had an overhead pedestrian bridge, a new Members’ Stand, a lavatory block, and an extension to the St Leger Stand.

 On the 22nd of December in 1941, the ‘Pensacola’ Convoy reached Brisbane’s Brett’s Wharf at Hamilton.
-The first US Army troops marched up Racecourse Road and there they found the Ascot Park Racecourse, where they established a tented camp.
+The first US Army troops marched up Racecourse Road and there they established tented sites, Camp Ascot and Camp Doomben, at the racecourses.

-As an important sporting and recreation facility in Brisbane, Queenslanders did not allow the American to alter the buildings or damage the three concentric racetracks.
-In spite of that, the Americans still received personal items, such as writing paper, library books and magazines from the Australian Comforts Fund.
+As an important sporting and recreation facility in Brisbane, Queenslanders did not allow the Americans to alter the buildings or damage the three concentric racetracks.
+Inspite of that, the Americans still received personal items, such as writing paper, library books and magazines from the Australian Comforts Fund.

 1942: Arrival of the 648th US Engineer Regiment

-The US Engineer Regiment described the camp as a “big fancy racetrack” inspite of the meagre facilities.
+The US Engineer Regiment described the camp as a “big fancy racetrack” in spite of its meagre facilities.
 The troops had to chop wood every day to supply the kitchen’s fireplace.
 The kitchen itself only had a makeshift tin shack with coal stoves, an open hearth with primitive utensils.
 The men slept on the wooden floors of their tents and bathed in the open-air showers.

 1943-1944: Camp Turns Into Tent City

-In 1944, Colonel Harold Doud’s Special Intelligence Service relocated into the Camp Ascot Park.
-It was packed with US Army Bell Tents and they placed temporary movie theatre in the main grandstand.
-They added two warehouses including a Mess Hall with a reading room in the member’s car park.
+Colonel Harold Doud’s Special Intelligence Service (SIS) relocated into Camp Ascot, which was packed with U.S. Army Bell Tents.
+They placed a temporary movie theatre in the main grandstand and added two warehouses including a Mess Hall with a reading room in the member’s car park.
 They placed prefabricated, de-mountable huts around the camp but outside the fenced racing circle.